Skip to main content

 Chronic exposure to environmental stressors can systematically dismantle the skin’s structural integrity by disrupting its hormonal and repair signals.

 Another critical environmental factor is ultraviolet (UV) radiation from the sun.
 Beyond its direct DNA-damaging effects, UV exposure is a potent physiological stressor.
 This stress prompts the body to release cortisol, our primary stress hormone.
-Chronically elevated levels have a catabolic, or breaking-down, effect on the body.
+Chronically elevated cortisol levels have a catabolic, or breaking-down, effect on the body.

 In the skin, cortisol actively degrades collagen and elastin, the proteins that provide structural support and elasticity.
 Simultaneously, UV radiation increases the activity of enzymes called matrix metalloproteinases (MMPs), which further break down the dermal matrix.
 This creates a dual assault on the skin’s framework, accelerating the appearance of wrinkles and sagging.